jchengjr77/cactus/README.md

 Cactus will keep your friend group connected.

 Create a group.
 Invite your friends.
 Set an update cadence.
-Commit to a group stake.
+Earn points.
 Have fun.

 ## who is this for?